Teenage Mutant Ninja Turtles (2003 TV series) season 4: Crew

 Teenage Mutant Ninja Turtles was produced by Mirage Studios, 4 Kids Entertainment, 4Kids Productions, and Dong Woo Animation and distributed by 4 Kids Entertainment and was aired on Fox's Saturday morning kids' block in the US.
 The producers were Gary Richardson, Frederick U. Fierst, and Joellyn Marlow for the American team.
 Tae Ho Han was the producer for the Korean team.

-Reception

-The fourth season was also critically acclaimed because of its darker and depressing stories.
-It had 2.25 million views as of May 2006 and has a rank of 88%.